 Just be mindful when you are at the supermarket or spice store looking for chili powder since there are also spices labeled "chile powder."
 These are made of pure ground up chile peppers such as cayenne, chipotle, and ancho.
 They will be spicy or simply add a completely different flavor than what the recipe intended.

 Since cayenne pepper is made solely from the cayenne pepper, it is not a chili powder substitute.
-Whereas chili powder is a blend of spices, cayenne pepper is pure ground dried chiles and is eight times hotter than chili powder.
-If your recipe calls for 2 tablespoons of chili powder and you use 2 tablespoons of cayenne pepper instead—well, let's just say that you're unlikely to make that mistake twice.
-Just remember that chili powder is a spice blend, whereas cayenne pepper is pure heat.
+Ground cayenne pepper is eight times hotter than chili powder.
+If your recipe calls for 2 tablespoons of chili powder and you use 2 tablespoons of cayenne pepper you won't make that mistake twice as cayenne pepper is pure heat.

 Confusing chili powder with cayenne pepper is potentially a worse culinary mishap than using baking powder in place of baking soda.
 In one case, your cake won't rise, but in the other, your dry rub might burn somebody's mouth off.